russgreen/TopoAlign/README.md

 5. Choose if the topo should be aligned to the top or bottom face of the element.
 6. Click Align to Element.
 Click on the topo to be aligned then click on the element or edges.

 To have a floor follow topography Align to Topo.
-You’ll be prompted to pick a floor and then a topo and it will add the topo points to the floor to make the floor shape edited.
+Youâ€™ll be prompted to pick a floor and then a topo and it will add the topo points to the floor to make the floor shape edited.

 To use Points from Lines you must place model lines (lines and curves only) and then must be physically located below the topo surface.